 This kitchen designed by Netherlands firm De Zeug pairs traditional Shaker doors with a pigeon hunter profile and a paneled vent hood with molding with an unexpected countertop material: terrazzo.
 The end result is rustic but with a twist.

-Stick to Just the Lowers
+Stick to One Section of the Lowers

 Take an Inside-Out Approach

 A bright idea worth stealing from these kitchen-adjacent built-ins designed by Jessica Helgerson?
-Let the insides of your cupboards be the statement.
+Let the inside of your cupboards be the statement.
 What gives this bookcase (or dishware display, depending on what you put in it) playful Pop Art vibes is the combination of four shades of red and orange.